Why a MS in Analytics Degree?

 Why a MSA at Bowling Green State University?

 The MSA at BGSU is an interdisciplinary graduate program that involves four departments across two colleges.
 BGSU already thrives on its strong and nationally recognized faculty, undergraduate and graduate programs in statistics, operations research, management of information systems and computer science.
 BGSU has embraced a long standing tradition of collaborations among faculty from these fields.
 These strengths and traditions at BGSU put the university in a unique position to offer a high quality MS in Analytics degree.

-Graduates with a MSA degree are already in high demands and as more companies begin to tap into big internal and external data sets, the demand for these jobs with excellent pay, benefits and career advancement opportunity will continue to increase.
+Graduates with a MSA degree are in high demand, and as companies tap into big internal and external data sets, the demand for these jobs with excellent pay, benefits and career advancement opportunities will continue to increase.